cxai/CxSAST-Demo-Platform/README.md

 # Important notes
 1. All pre-configured users/passwords are set to admin/admin
 2. Many third party components require configuration the first time you start them.
 They use persistent storage, so you only need to do it once, even if you remove and recreate the VM.
 The [source for the dockerfiles](https://github.com/alexivkin/Docker-CxIntegrations/) includes notes on the first-time configuration.
 3. This platform is designed and tested on the alexivkin/windows_2016 source vagrant box.
+Packer source for this box is [here](https://github.com/alexivkin/windows_2016).
+You can use any other standard windows 2016 server box as the base, but mine is slimmed down and heavily optimized.

 # Architecture
 ## High level
 ![High level](assets/diagram001.png)

 ## Detailed
 ![Detailed](assets/diagram.png)

 ## Using external docker containers
 Make sure your docker host accepts external connections.
 I.e the 2375 port is open and the docker service is listening on TCP.